jadenvv/7jDev/README.md

 ## hi
-What am I up to: \n
+What am I up to:
 - 🔭 I’m currently working on:

--making a mini-malware for Mac
+- Making the 4th temple prophesied by high priest Terry Davis. (maybe a compiler too idk)

--planning to make a NLP/regression model on the stock market(very later)
+-I need to communicate with god so I'm creating a Language model on the bible

 - 🌱 I’m currently learning:
--PYTORCH(so cool) and more machine learning concepts -Assembly(why not??)
+-PyTorch(so cool) and more machine learning concepts

+-Assembly(why not??)